laurenperez/SEIR-Flex-8.30.22-Yeti/src/page-content/course-details.md

 ### Attendance Policy

-- Have at least an **80% attendance** record ( you’ve missed **24 hours** total or less of class )
+- Students are allowed to miss **no more than 24 hours of class and outcomes** to be elligible for graduation.
 - Attendance is taken at the start of every class meeting
 - 3 late arrivals and/or early departures will constitute one absence **( 4 hours )**
-- Unexcused absences are not permitted unless it’s an exceptional circumstance
+- "Excused" absences are not permitted unless it’s an exceptional circumstance
-- Students who have been excessively absent may be withdrawn
+- Students who have been excessively absent may be withdrawn or switched to audit status

 You may have up to a three-day grace period period on a project for extenuating circumstances if you get approval before the due date.

+Note:
-Unexcused absences are not allowed.
-If you will have to miss a class, notify the IA/LI via Slack ahead of time so that we can mark your absence as excused.
+"Excused absences" are not allowed.
+If you will have to miss a class, notify the IA/LI via Slack ahead of time so that we can discuss options.
 You may have a 48-hour grace period for notifying the IA/LI in case of emergency.
-Acceptable excuses include illness, death or critical illness to a family member of significant other, critical life emergency, and religious observances.
+Exceptional circumstances include significant illness, death or critical illness to a family member of significant other, critical life emergency, and religious observances.

 Students who have fulfilled all of the above requirements will receive a digital certificate of completion via email 1 week after to the course’s end.